 But, it can also be scary and intimidating.
 You are joining more than 1.5 million registered in the U.S., according to the National Center for Charitable Statistics (NCCS).

 The world of nonprofit organizations and tax-exemption is complex and highly regulated.
 The terms “public charity,” “nonprofit” organization, and “tax-exempt” all have very specific definitions under federal tax and state corporate law and are only somewhat synonymous.

 Here are seven simple questions (with explanations below) that can help you assess if you are ready to start a nonprofit and to begin making a change in the world.

 - Do you have a charitable “program?”

 - Can you feed and care for an organization?

 If you answered “yes” to four or more of these questions, then you might be ready to start your nonprofit.
 However, if you answered “no” to four or more, you will want complete more planning before you are ready to change the world.

 The above questions are common questions any nonprofit needs to answer.
-They cover the basic ground work and decisions that need to be made before you are ready to start your nonprofit.
-Some of the rationale behind these questions is provided below.
+They cover the basic groundwork and decisions that need to be made before you are ready to start your nonprofit.
+Some of the rationales behind these questions is provided below.